I’m surprised that more tourists don’t know about this adorable city with its gorgeous canals and rich history.

 1 – Buurkerk (Neighbour Church)

-2 – Maartensbrug
+2 – Maartensbrug (Martin’s Bridge)

-3 – Domtoren
+3 – Domtoren (Dom Tower)

 4 – Domplein (Cathedral Square)

-(Dom Church/St Martin’s Cathedral)
+5 – Domkerk (Dom Church/St Martin’s Cathedral)

 6 – Pandhof Garden

-7 – Paushuize
+7 – Paushuize (Papal House)

-8 – Nieuwegracht
+8 – Nieuwegracht (New Canal)

-9 – Oudegracht
+9 – Oudegracht (Old Canal)

 Utrecht self-guided walking tour:

 Start your day by walking straight from Utrecht Centraal Station to the picturesque old town.
 Make your first stop Buurkerk (Neighbour Church).
 Although it’s not quite as glamorous as the Dom Tower across the river, this historic church still has an impressive bell tower that dates back to the 12th century.
-The church also houses the quirky Museum Speelklok – a cheerful museum of self-playing musical instruments!

 It’s also worth having a peek at Huis Zoudenbalch while you’re here.
 This building has a medieval castle-like appearance and is situated on the street just behind the church.
 In the centuries since it was built in 1467, it functioned as an orphanage, a school, and housing.
 In 1903 it was mostly destroyed by fire but thankfully it was restored to look just like the original.

 Next, head to Maartensbrug (Martin’s Bridge) which crosses the Oudegracht (Old Canal) as it winds through the city.
-This bridge is a great spot to snap some photos and to pick up a morning treat from the resident food truck.
+This bridge is a great spot to snap some photos.

+If you’re hungry for brunch or lunch, pick up a morning treat from the resident food truck.
 On my winter trip it was selling poffertjes (mini pancakes covered in butter and icing sugar or nutella) but I’ve heard that ice cream is sold there in the summer!

-If you’re hungry for brunch or lunch, stop in at Stach which is right next to Martin’s Bridge.
+Alternatively, stop in at Stach which is right next to Martin’s Bridge.
 This cafe chain sells some truly delicious sandwiches and snacks – we tried the vegan chicken avocado sandwich with Sriracha mayo (so good!) and the gevuld speculaas which is sort of like a Dutch spiced almond cake that’s consumed during the holiday season.

 Once you’ve had something to eat, head to Utrecht’s most prominent attraction… the Domtoren (Dom Tower)!
 At 112 metres (368 feet), this 600 year-old structure is the tallest church tower in the Netherlands.
-You can usually climb the Dom Tower for a small fee and be rewarded with fabulous views over the city.
-Unfortunately the Dom Tower was undergoing restorations and was covered in scaffolding for my trip to Utrecht (one of the downfalls of travelling in winter) so I didn’t get to do this activity.
+Unfortunately the Dom Tower was undergoing restorations and was covered in scaffolding for my trip to Utrecht (one of the downfalls of travelling in winter) so I didn’t get to see it in all its glory.

 After descending the tower, exit into Domplein (Cathedral Square).
 This spot was where a grand cathedral once connected the tower to the church before it was destroyed in a freak storm (rumoured to be a tornado) in 1674.
 Brickwork on the ground marks the original position of the cathedral building’s walls.